-The Company incurred net loss of \$1.1 billion, \$838 million, and \$4.4 billion in 2006, 2005, and 2004, respectively.
-The Company's net cash flows from operating activities were \$307 million, \$254 million, and \$431 million for the years ending December 31, 2006, 2005, and 2004, respectively.
+The Company incurred net loss of \$193 million, \$258 million, and \$3.3 billion in 2006, 2005, and 2004, respectively.
+The Company's net cash flows from operating activities were \$1.2 billion, \$1.0 billion, and \$1.2 billion for the years ending December 31, 2006, 2005, and 2004, respectively.

-The Company has a significant level of debt.
-The Company's long-term debt as of December 31, 2006 consisted of \$5.4 billion of credit facility debt and \$13.3 billion accreted value of high-yield notes.
-In 2007, \$130 million of the Company's debt matures and in 2008, an additional \$50 million matures.
+The Company's long-term debt as of December 31, 2006 consisted of \$5.4 billion of credit facility debt and \$3.2 billion accreted value of high-yield notes.
+In 2007, \$25 million of the Company's debt matures and in 2008, an additional \$50 million matures.
 In 2009 and beyond, significant additional amounts will become due under the Company's remaining long-term debt obligations.

 The Company requires significant cash to fund debt service costs, capital expenditures and ongoing operations.
-The Company has historically funded these requirements through cash flows from operating activities, borrowings under its credit facilities, equity contributions from Charter Holdco, sales of assets, issuances of debt securities, and cash on hand.
+The Company has historically funded these requirements through cash flows from operating activities, borrowings under its credit facilities, equity contributions from its parent companies, sales of assets, issuances of debt securities, and cash on hand.
 However, the mix of funding sources changes from period to period.
-For the year ended December 31, 2006, the Company generated \$307 million of net cash flows from operating activities after paying cash interest of \$1.6 billion.
+For the year ended December 31, 2006, the Company generated \$1.2 billion of net cash flows from operating activities after paying cash interest of \$718 million.
 In addition, the Company received proceeds from the sale of assets of approximately \$1.0 billion and used \$1.1 billion for purchases of property, plant and equipment.
-Finally, the Company had net cash flows used in financing activities of \$218 million.
+Finally, the Company had net cash flows used in financing activities of \$1.1 billion.